opnfv/nfvbench/docs/testing/user/userguide/faq.rst

 Can I drive NFVbench using a REST interface?
 --------------------------------------------
-NFVbench can run in server mode and accept HTTP or WebSocket/SocketIO events to run any type of measurement (fixed rate run or NDR_PDR run) with any run configuration.
+NFVbench can run in server mode and accept HTTP requests to run any type of measurement (fixed rate run or NDR_PDR run) with any run configuration.

 Can I run NFVbench on a Cisco UCS-B series blade?